STEPWISE Uses of Research from Science & Technology Studies (STS)

 Prosumption – Teacher Input & Student Application Activities #1

-The teacher input video explains prosumption, using examples from everyday life, some possible types of problematic prosumption and apparent harms to individuals, society and environment.
-Using wearable tracking devices as an example, the students’ application video includes resources and activities that will allow students to apply, test and expand what they have learned about nature and problems of prosumption.
+The teacher input video explains prosumption, using examples from everyday life, some possible types of problematic prosumption and apparent harms to individuals, societies and environments.
+Using wearable tracking devices, as an example, the students’ application video includes resources and activities that will allow students to apply, test and expand what they have learned about nature and problems of prosumption.

 Prosumption – Teacher Input & Student Application Activities #2

-This second teacher input video focuses on prosumption-related STSE relationships (including different types of stakeholders), importance of research, and possible types of personal and social actions to address prosumption related problems.
+This second teacher input video focuses on prosumption-related STSE relationships (including different types of stakeholders), importance of research, and possible types of personal and social actions to address prosumption-related problems.
 It also shows examples of sustainable prosumption.
-The students’ application video continues to focus on uses wearable tracking devices and digital surveillance to engage students in activities to apply their learning.
+The students’ application video continues to focus on uses of wearable tracking devices and digital surveillance to engage students in activities to apply their learning.